 We apply transfers of Contract Value and Purchase Payments to the Index Options on the Index Effective Date and Index Anniversaries.
 We apply Performance Credits to the Index Options on the Term End Dates.
 Contract expenses are deducted at different times during the Index Year as stated in section 7, Expenses and Adjustments.
-We pay investment advisory fees to your Financial Professional's firm upon written request as stated in section 1, The Contract.
+We pay financial adviser fees to your Financial Professional or the Financial Professional's firm upon written request as stated in section 1, The Contract.
 The Daily Adjustment applies on any Business Day other than the Term Start Date or the Term End Date.